 It is important to note that all children availing of a school place in an autism class are entitled to dual enrollment, regardless of their needs.
 This means they will have access to a seat in the autism class and a seat in the mainstream class every day.

 From both primary and secondary school students it can be helpful to visit the school you hope your child will attend in advance of them starting.
 It will allow your child to become familiar with the learning environment and provide you with an opportunity to ask any questions you may have and to get to know the team that will be supporting your child.
+Finding an appropriate school place before your child has received an autism diagnosis can be complicated but there are options.
 Before beginning at primary school, your child may not yet have received a formal diagnosis but you should contact the school regardless and they are very likely to be more than happy to meet with you.

 Visiting the school in advance of starting can be beneficial for your child to get used to the physical environment of the school.
 Visiting the school will allow your child to see what the different classrooms are like, what the bathrooms are like, what the yard is like and even things like lighting, sounds and smells.
 As a parent, let the school know what might bother your child in terms of the school environment.
 Be unapologetic about explaining that elements of the environment will cause anxiety for your child, whether it be the paint colours in the corridors or the flickering lights.

 A child with AEN is eligible for the School Transport Scheme which is funded by the DES.
-They may avail of this Scheme once they are attending their nearest recognised special school or special class in a mainstream school.
+They may avail of this Scheme once they are attending their nearest recognized special school or autism class in a mainstream school.

 Applications for school transport can be made to the school principal, who will contact the local SENO on your behalf.
 Once the SENO has reviewed the application, they will forward the application to the School Transport Section of the DES.

-A SENO works for the NCSE, undertaking the role of processing applications for additional supports (such as allocating SNA supports / appropriate school places) for pupils with SEN. They are a key point of contact with relation to school and autism class placements.
+A SENO works for the NCSE, undertaking the role of processing applications for additional supports (such as allocating SNA supports / appropriate school places) for pupils with SEN. They are a key point of contact with in finding a special school place or autism class place.

 Each SENO is allocated to a fixed number of primary and post-primary schools within a geographical area.
 They will decide on behalf of the NCSE what supports are best suited to a particular child’s needs and entitlements.